Skip to Main Content

 Flood insurance

-Flood damage is excluded from standard home insurance policies, but you may be able to purchase coverage through a private insurer or the National Flood Insurance Program (NFIP).
+Flood damage is excluded from standard home insurance policies, but you may be able to purchase coverage through a private insurer or the National Flood Insurance Program.
 Purchasing flood insurance may be a smart way to give yourself an extra layer of financial protection in case your septic tank is damaged in a flood.

 How to take care of your septic tank

 While water backup and service line endorsements may help you avoid some of the costs associated with septic tank repairs, it is your responsibility to keep your tank functioning at its best.
-That means you should avoid flushing the following items or dump them down the drain:
+That means you should avoid flushing the following items or dumping them down the drain:

-- Oils
+• Oils

-- Grease/fat
+• Grease/fat

-- Stains/paints
+• Stains/paints

-- Household chemicals
+• Household chemicals

-It’s also best practice to make sure that no vehicles drive over the septic system or its drainfield.
+It’s also best practice to make sure that no vehicles drive over the septic system or its drain field.
 Keep an eye out for nearby trees that might extend their roots into the septic lines, and monitor whether the tank has proper drainage.

 The Environmental Protection Agency recommends getting your septic tank inspected every few years and pumped every three to five years.
 It also indicates that using water efficiently takes strain off your septic tank, helping ensure optimal performance over time.
+If your home uses a septic system, you might consider installing high-efficiency toilets, faucet aerators or shower flow restrictors to limit your water consumption and put less stress on your septic system.

 Frequently asked questions